moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/sre-oncall-onboarding-buddy.md

 The SRE Oncall ıuddy program operates on a volunteer basis, allowing experienced engineers to contribute to the team's growth based on their willingness and capacity.
 Please make sure to check the [Buddy Responsibilities](#buddy-responsibilities) secton.

 If you are willing to become a SRE-Buddy, assign yourself to `@sre-buddies` Slack group.
 This group receives notifications when EOC-Shadows are looking for buddies.
 When you find a suitable match, respond to the request and notify both your manager and the EOC-Shadow.

+## Workflow

+### Being an EOC-Shadow

+1. Join the `#sre-shadowing` Slack channel introduce yourself
+1. Ping the `@sre-buddies` Slack group in the channel, specify your timezone and availability and clearly state that you're looking for a buddy
+1. Once a Buddy is assigned, schedule an initial coffee chat with your new SRE-Buddy.
+Get to know each other and discuss expectations and suitable schedules for sync calls
+1. Join the [SRE Shadow rotation schedule](https://gitlab.pagerduty.com/schedules#PZEBYO0) in PagerDuty and align your shifts with your SRE-Buddy's oncall shifts.
+1. Schedule weekly 45-minute calls with your SRE-Buddy.
+These calls should occur after each oncall weekly shift.
+Review and discuss incidents from the past week
+1. Begin responding to S3/S4 incidents as primary responder.
+Your Buddy will provide guidance and support.
+Document learnings and questions
+1. Continue working through the SRE-oncall onboarding issue, track your progress and completion of required tasks

+### Being an SRE-Buddy

+1. Join the `sre-buddies` Slack group
+1. When a buddy is requested via the Slack group, review if the timezone is suitable and if you have capacity to be assigned to the EOC-Shadow
+1. Organize initial coffee chat with your EOC-Shadow
+1. Discuss the time for periodic call after each of your weekly shifts.
+Review the process for the Shadow to be a primary respondent for S3/S4 incidents.
+Be available as a secondary respondent for each incident
+1. Regularly check onboarding progress and provide additional support when needed